 Figure 27 (next page) provides an example license playbook for the GPL v2.
-Please note that this playbook is provided for illustration purposes only and its content should not be considered definitive.
+Please note that we provide this playbook for illustration purposes only and its content should not be considered definitive.

 SAMPLE PLAYBOOK FOR THE GPL v2.0

 License Grant: